Send email for updates

 K Intensive support for problem drinking parents enabled children to stay at home (Welsh Assembly Government, 2008).
 Found that a service which worked intensively over a few weeks with substance using parents (their problems mainly involved alcohol) whose children faced imminent care proceedings forestalled their removal from the home.
 Later evaluation (2012) of the same service confirmed this was not at the expense of the children’s welfare chart.
 Similar schemes were implemented across Wales and have been evaluated (2014).
 Related guidance below.
 Discussion in bite’s Issues section.

-K Intensive support for ‘troubled families’ yielded no demonstrable benefits for children or parents ([UK] Department for Education, 2011).
+K No demonstrable benefits from intensive support for “troubled families’ ([UK] Department for Education, 2011).
 Evaluation of national payment-by-results scheme to ’turn round’ troubled families in England found substantial remission in substance use problems, but could not attribute these to the interventions.
-Final evaluation report (2016) found that relative to comparison families, there were no significant impacts on drinking or outcomes related to employment, job-seeking, school attendance, or anti-social behaviour.
+Final evaluation report (2016) found that relative to comparison families, there were no significant impacts on substance use or outcomes related to employment, job-seeking, school attendance and anti-social behaviour.
 Related guidance below.
 Related discussion in bite’s Issues section.

 K Therapeutic orientation improves outcomes of child care proceedings in London (2016).
 First UK family drug and alcohol court achieved lastingly better parental and child outcomes at lower cost ([UK] Home Office, 2012).
 The authors said “there was a sound basis for comparing outcomes” but the families allocated to the family drug and alcohol court versus usual care proceedings derived from different boroughs and were not randomly assigned.
 Related guidance below.
 Discussion in bite’s Issues section.

-K Support the relatives in their own right (2011).
+K Support the relatives too (2011).
 Brief primary care counselling seemed to help relatives in England cope with living with a problem drinker, but without a control group against whom to benchmark the outcomes the study could not be sure the outcomes were due to the interventions.

 K Patient-focused treatment aids wives and children too (2003 and 2006).
 Even when treatment is focused on the individual problem drinker, families benefit from reduced violence and improved child welfare chart.
 Discussion in bite’s Issues section.